ivymxu/ivymxu/README.md

 - 👀 Passionate about building data-driven solutions that bridge software engineering, AI, and real-world impact, especially in areas like systems optimization and sustainability

-- 🚀 Driven to grow as a well-rounded technologist, blending software engineering, data science, and product thinking to create meaningful, measurable impact
+- 🚀 Driven to grow as a well-rounded technologist, blending software engineering, data science, and product thinking to create meaningful impact

 - 📫 Reach me at i8xu@uwaterloo.ca